-Allegations that are not clear that they meet the definition of "abuse" and/or the circumstance poses a near- or long-term threat to a child, which may include physical contact, are also considered SCAN reports.
+Also, allegations that are not clear that they meet the definition of "abuse" and/or the circumstance poses a near- or long-term threat to a child, which may include physical contact, are also considered SCAN reports.
 They include but are not limited to:

-- Corporal punishment, defined as punishment administered by an adult to the body of a child ranging in severity from a slap to a spanking; - Incidents of unwarranted grabbing or pushing a child, grabbing a child by their clothing, assaulting a child, or pulling a child's hair in such a way that is harmful and/or intentional.
-Lack of parental supervision/care: - Child appears to be treated in a neglectful way such as clothing inappropriate for weather conditions; lack of shelter and/or needed medical/dental care; - School-age child (1st- 6thgrade) left without adequate supervision for extended periods during day or night such as periods exceeding 2 hours or overnight (time of day and reason child is left alone must be taken into consideration) -- this could apply to students in the dormitory. - Pre-school child left without any supervision.
+- Corporal punishment, defined as punishment administered by an adult to the body of a child ranging in severity from a slap to a spanking; - Incidents of grabbing or pushing a child, grabbing a child by their clothing, assaulting a child, or pulling a child's hair in such a way that is harmful and/or intentional.
+Only those incidents exercised to ensure a child's safety are considered safety measures therefore are not reportable offenses. - Lack of parental supervision/care: - Child appears to be treated in a neglectful way such as clothing inappropriate; lack of needed medical and/or dental care; - School-age child (1st 6th grade) left without adequate supervision for extended periods during day or night such as periods exceeding 2 hours or overnight (time of day and reason child is left alone must be taken into consideration) -this could apply to students in the dormitory.

+o Pre-school child left without any supervision.